Johnson & Johnson: Baby powder

 In 2021, Johnson & Johnson subsidiary LTL Management LLC, using a process called a Texas divisional merger, filed for Chapter 11 bankruptcy in North Carolina.
 The process allowed by Texas law lets a company create a separate subsidiary to take over liabilities, with the existing company operating normally.
 The new company, with a different name, can locate in a state such as North Carolina where bankruptcy laws are different, and then declare bankruptcy, paying less than the original company would have.
 In the case of LTL, a $2 billion trust will be created, compared to $25 billion if Johnson & Johnson had declared bankruptcy.
 According to the filing, a company known as Old JJCI took on the baby powder related liabilities in 1979, while Johnson & Johnson remained a defendant.
 LTL and New JJCI were created with LTL taking the baby powder related liabilities and some assets, and New JJCI taking the remaining assets.
 Johnson & Johnson says LTL is now based in New Jersey.

 The company announced that it would stop making talc-based powder by 2023 and replace it with cornstarch-based powders.
 The company says the talc-based powder is safe to use and does not contain asbestos.

+Lawsuits showed connections between Johnson & Johnson and the Holmesburg Prison experiments.

+In 2023, the number of lawsuits regarding talc-based baby powder exceeded 40,000 as more claimants came forward to say that the company's product caused them to have cancer.
+Johnson & Johnson offered $9 billion to settle all the lawsuits against the company, up from the previous figure of $2 billion.

+In February 2025, as the number of talc-based powder related lawsuits sits at over 62,000, Johnson & Johnson offered a settlement of $10 billion to end litigation, funded by a subsidiary's filing for Chapter 11 bankruptcy, reliant on the approval from Houston bankruptcy judge, Judge Christopher Lopez.
+While the proposal showed significantly more support compared to their last bankruptcy attempts, there are accusations of the company pushing against negative votes, and widely accepting positive ones.
+Adam Silverstein, an attorney representing plaintiffs rejecting the proposal, branded the move as a "blatant double standard" in a statement to Lopez.
+The judged ultimately denied J&J's attempt.

+In October 2025, a Los Angeles court ordered J&J to pay $966 million to the family of a woman who died from mesothelioma in 2021.
+The ruling came days after a South Carolina court rejected a lawsuit of a man that similarly claimed asbestos fibers in baby powder caused his cancer.
+J&J called the ruling unconstitutional and said it would appeal.
+Since this ruling, J&J has seen a 17% rise in talc cancer related suits.